-An apprentice who fails one or more assessment method(s) can take a re-sit or a re-take at their employer's discretion.
+If the apprentice fails one assessment method or more, they can take a re-sit or a re-take at their employer's discretion.
 The apprentice's employer needs to agree that a re-sit or re-take is appropriate.
 A re-sit does not need further learning, whereas a re-take does.

-An apprentice should have a supportive action plan to prepare for a re-sit or a re-take.
+The apprentice should have a supportive action plan to prepare for a re-sit or a re-take.

-The employer and EPAO agree the timescale for a re-sit or re-take.
+The employer and the EPAO should agree the timescale for a re-sit or re-take.
 A re-sit is typically taken within 2 months of the EPA outcome notification.
 The timescale for a re-take is dependent on how much re-training is required and is typically taken within 3 months of the EPA outcome notification.